How to Secure a Safe and Drinkable Water for Survival

 • Slowly pour down the water.

-The sand, pebbles, rocks, and cloth serves as the filtering mechanism of the water.
-Still, keep in mind that this is used for survival purposes or emergency cases since these DIY filtering methods do not guarantee 100% safe and drinkable water.
+The sand, pebbles, rocks, and cloth serve as the filtering mechanism of the water.
+Still, remember that this is used for survival purposes or emergencies since these DIY filtering methods do not guarantee 100% safe and drinkable water.

 Purification Methods